rolfschmidt/Rolfs-Telnyx/README.md

 This package contains the functionality to add SMS notification support for Telnyx provider.

-I came up with that feature while creating an tutorial series for the zammad packages:
+I came up with that feature while creating a tutorial series for the zammad packages:

 https://community.zammad.org/t/packages-tutorial/12079